 - Spinal stenosis – this is a narrowing of the spine, typically at the lower back (lumbar stenosis) or neck (cervical stenosis), which makes it difficult for nerves to pass through.
 Often this can be symptomless, but sciatica is a typical symptom of those who do have trouble with lumbar stenosis.

 - Spondylolisthesis – is when a vertebra moves out of it’s normal position in the spine.
 It can refer to one or both ‘wings’ of the vertebra.
 There are several causes of spondylolisthesis, some are born with it and others can develop it after an accident or some form of trauma.

-What are The Possible Treatments of Sciatica?
+What are The Possible Treatments for Sciatica?

 As we’re sure you’ve gathered, there are as many treatments of sciatica as there are causes.
-While we are about to mention a number of treatments, including at home treatments, we would always strongly advise seeking medical help first.
-Without it you cannot determine the cause of the pain, and while it is unlikely, without proper guidance you may make it worse.
+While we are about to mention a number of treatments, including at-home treatments, we would always strongly advise seeking medical help first.
+Without it you cannot determine the cause of the pain, and while it is unlikely, without proper guidance, you may make it worse.